-I've just finished reading Hey, Whipple, Squeeze This: The Classic Guide to Creating Great Ads, 5th Edition and thought I would pass along some quick tips on creating successful Ads from this book.* Successful video ads first grab our attention (with a surprise, something unusual, something funny, something weird, something shocking, a mystery) and then make us think.
+I've just finished reading Hey, Whipple, Squeeze This: The Classic Guide to Creating Great Ads, 5th Edition and thought I would pass along some quick tips on creating successful Ads from this book following some advertising tips for animation after effects.
+Successful video ads first grab our attention (with a surprise, something unusual, something funny, something weird, something shocking, a mystery) and then make us think.

-The first two seconds and the last five seconds of an ad are vital.
+1. The first two seconds and the last five seconds of an ad are vital.
 You need to make the most of both of them.
 In the opening, you got to make us pay attention to your ad and set-up the trigger that creates a "curiosity gap".
-You want us to say "That is ridiculous, what happens next?".
-Mystery.
-Controversy.
-Shenanigans.
+You want us to say "That is ridiculous, what happens next?"
+Mystery, Controversy, Shenanigans.
 You want a selected slice of wonder to serve up to the audience.

 * Full disclosure, I'm an Amazon Affiliate and I do get a very small percentage of the money if you click on the link and buy.
 It helps out and allows me to create the content that I share here.
 So if you are interested in the book, please support this blog and buy through the link.
 Thanks!